pirate/django-concurrency-talk/README.md

-# django-concurrency-talk

-My Pygotham 2018 talk titled: How to Stop Worrying and Love atomic(), Banking Blunders &amp; Concurrency Challenges
+# Talk: How I Learned to Stop Worrying and Love atomic(): Banking Blunders and Concurrency Challenges

+#pygotham2018 #python #django #distributed-systems #concurrency #databases

+(sorry for the overused "how I learned..." title)

 https://2018.pygotham.org/talks/how-i-learned-to-stop-worrying-and-love-atomic-banking-blunders-and-concurrency-challenges/